ecoatlas/eco-price-bot/README.md

 Follow the guidelines below if you'd rather host and control your own bots.

-1. Create your bots in the [Discord Portal](https://discord.com/developers/applications 'Discord Portal') by following this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
+1. Create your bots in the [Discord Developer Portal](https://discord.com/developers/applications 'Discord Portal') by following this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
 2. Add your bots to the Discord server by following this [guide](https://discordjs.guide/preparations/adding-your-bot-to-servers.html)
 3. Clone this repo:
    ```